ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

 The above query type has now two new attributes `UseFiltering` and `UseSorting`.
-Let me again state that order is important.
+Let me again state that order of middleware is important.

-With that upgraded `Query` type let us run restart our server.
+With that upgraded `Query` type let us restart our server.

 ```bash
 dotnet run --urls http://localhost:5000